caraya/gh-for-publishers/README.md

 # gh-for-publishers

-Repository for Github for Publishers Project
+Repository for Github for Publishers Project draft documents.
+In the future, when this is ready for a formal publishing it'll host the gh-pages branch for the associated web site.